josh-amir/Hashing-Simulation/README.md

 # Hashing-Simulation
 This is a hashing simulation animation.
-Final project for Discrete Structures
+A Final project for Discrete Structures course.